Structure Learning for Directed Trees: Proofs

 where we used the convergence shown in the proof of (c); see \Cref{eq:T3reuse}.
-To see that the former arguments apply to non-causal edges, simply note that the former arguments did not use any conditions restricted to causal edges.
+To see that the former arguments apply to non-causal edges, simply note that they did not use any conditions restricted to causal edges.
 This concludes the proof.

 \end{proof}